Forecasting May 26, 2026 · 5 min read · All posts

 Most reorder points are off by 30–60% in any given month.
 Not because the formula is bad — the formula is fine.
 Because everyone runs it on a flat 12-month average in a business that isn't flat.

 Most reorder points are wrong by 30–60% in any given month.
-Not because the formula is bad — the formula is fine — but because almost everyone runs it on a flat 12-month average and forgets that the world isn't flat.
+The formula is fine.
+The problem is that almost everyone runs it on a flat 12-month average, in a business that has never once behaved like a flat 12-month average.

 Reorder Point = (Average Daily Demand × Lead Time) + Safety Stock

 It's correct.
-Run it for any product, any time of year, against the trailing 12 months, and you'll get a number that tells you when to reorder.
-If you use that number every month, you'll stock out twice a year — once heading into your seasonal peak, once on the way down.
+Run it against the trailing 12 months for any product and you'll get a number that tells you when to reorder.
+Use that same number every month and you'll stock out twice a year: once heading into your seasonal peak, once on the way back down.

 Why?